 Workers' Compensation Claims Process

-If your work injury is requiring medical attention and you choose to file a workers’ compensation claim, please fill out the “Report of Job Injury/Illness Workers’ Compensation Claim Form” also referred to as the “801 Form.”
-This begins the insurance claims process, and is facilitated by timely notification of the work-related injury as described in the previous section describing injury reporting.
+If your work injury or illness is requiring medical attention and you choose to file a workers’ compensation claim, please fill out the “Report of Job Injury/Illness Workers’ Compensation Claim Form” also referred to as the “801 Form.”
+This begins the insurance claims process, and is facilitated by timely notification of the work-related injury or illness as described in the previous section describing injury reporting.
 State Accident Insurance Fund (SAIF) is the University’s workers’ compensation insurance carrier, and determines the compensability of all claims.

 Workers’ compensation coverage at the University does not extend to the general student population, visitors, temporary agency employees, volunteers, or faculty on a courtesy appointment.

 This form replaces the previous SIAR (Safety Incident/Accident Report form).
-It must be completed by the supervisor and employee any time an employee suffers a work-related injury or disease.
+It must be completed by the supervisor and employee any time an employee suffers a work-related injury or illness.
 A Workplace Injury Report must be completed for any injured employee, including temporary workers, student employees, and limited duration employees.

-This form is completed when an employee seeks medical attention for a work-related injury and the employee wishes to file a workers' compensation claim.
+This form is completed when an employee seeks medical attention for a work-related injury or illness and the employee wishes to file a workers' compensation claim.
 The employee completes the top portion of the form and the supervisor completes the bottom portion of the form.

 Return the completed 801 form to Safety and Risk Services by fax (541-346-7008) within 24 hours of the employee providing notice that medical attention has been sought.